FreneticLLC/FreneticScript/README.md

 The Frenetic Scripting Engine (dll)

+### Status

+This project was stable for a time, but is now under a rewrite.
+The rewrite is far from complete and current builds are not usable!

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.